Wrapped stASTR (WSTASTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped stASTR Historical Price

-According to the latest data gathered on Wrapped stASTR live price page, the current price of Wrapped stASTR is 0.02588328USD.
-The circulating supply of Wrapped stASTR(WSTASTR) is 29.74M WSTASTR , giving it a market capitalization of $770.13K.
+According to the latest data gathered on Wrapped stASTR live price page, the current price of Wrapped stASTR is 0.02573233USD.
+The circulating supply of Wrapped stASTR(WSTASTR) is 29.74M WSTASTR , giving it a market capitalization of $765.00K.

 How Does Wrapped stASTR (WSTASTR) Price Prediction Module Work?